AdobeDocs/journeys.en/help/using/api/import-export.md

 ## Export Import API description

-This API lets you export a journey version and all the related objects (journey, events, data providers, data entities, custom actions) by its uid.
+This API lets you export a journey version and all the related objects (journey, events, data sources, field groups, custom actions) by its uid.
 The resulting payload can be used to import the journey version in another environment (sandbox or instance).

 | Method | Path | Description |